 While THCA and THC are closely related, their effects differ significantly before activation.
 THCA is non-intoxicating, while THC is responsible for the psychoactive effects commonly associated with cannabis.

 The difference lies not in origin, but in molecular structure and exposure to heat.
+This distinction is important when comparing THCA flower with traditional THC products.

 How THCA Differs From Delta-8 THC